 ANALYSIS AND RESULTS

 The data are divided into two sections: one for model training and the other for testing and performance evaluation of the models in order to assess the effectiveness of the four chosen supervised regression techniques.
 Of the data, 75% is used for training, and 25% is used for testing.
 The summer rice yield was the dependent variable in this study, whereas the independent variables were precipitation, surface pressure, temperature at two meters, specific humidity, and surface soil moisture.
-R square, explained variance score, mean absolute error, mean squared error, root mean squared error, and median absolute error are the metrics used to evaluate the algorithm.
+R-squared, explained variance score, mean absolute error, mean squared error, root mean squared error, and median absolute error are the metrics used to evaluate the algorithm.

 Evaluation of the model